Whitehall London: The 9 Best Reasons to Visit

 It’s like a less famous version of Changing the Guard at Buckingham Palace, but with Horses.

-And if you have time, we recommend walking through Horse Guards and heading into St James’s Park.
+If you have time, we recommend walking past Horse Guards and heading into St James’s Park.

-It’s a beautiful park, with plenty of things to see.
+It’s a beautiful park with plenty to see.

 20190306 Whitehall London 019